realm/realm-kotlin/DYNAMIC-REALMS-API.md

 val dynamicObject: DynamicRealmObject

-// No need to explicity define the type, is defined by the function val name = dynamicObject.getString("name")
+// No need to explicity define the type, as is defined by the function val name = dynamicObject.getString("name")

 // Exception on mismatching types